-Pitra are the souls of departed ancestors of one’s family.
+Pitra is the souls of departed ancestors of one’s family.
 The persons, who are alive today, have a long line of ancestors encompassing many generations.
 According to Bhagwat Gita which is one of the leading texts of Hinduism, the soul is immortal.
-The relevant slokas which describe the immortality of souls and its rebirth are given below.
+The relevant slokas which describe the immortality of souls and their rebirth are given below.

 “As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones”.
 (Text 22, Chapter 2)

 “The soul can never be cut to pieces by any weapon nor burned by fire, nor withered by the wind”.
 (Text 23, Chapter 2)